souperala/CMPE283-Assignment2/README.md

 <img width="1176" alt="image" src="https://user-images.githubusercontent.com/98585812/205812669-3cb18310-1562-497c-8a04-6683672dc67f.png">

-step 10: Build the kernel and install the modules with the updated kernel code
+#### step 10: Build the kernel and install the modules with the updated kernel code

+      sudo make -j 512 modules && sudo make -j 512 modules_install
 <img width="863" alt="image" src="https://user-images.githubusercontent.com/98585812/205794620-ea09038a-4963-401a-965b-1c320a17d424.png">

-step 11: Reload the kernel modules following the below commands
+#### step 11: Reload the kernel modules following the below commands

       sudo rmmod kvm_intel
       sudo rmmod kvm
-      cd arch/x86/kvm/
-      sudo insmode ./kvm.ko
+      sudo modprobe kvm
-      sudo insmode ./kvm-intel.ko
+      sudo modprobe kvm_intel

 <img width="972" alt="image" src="https://user-images.githubusercontent.com/98585812/205794873-5caf1ed2-728d-4098-9ba3-3a84631f83a9.png">

-step 12: Create a nested VM in the current GCP VM by following the below steps
+#### step 12: Create a nested VM in the current GCP VM by following the below steps

 - Download the Ubuntu cloud image(QEMU compatible image) in GCP VM from the below ubuntu cloud images site

       wget https://cloud-images.ubuntu.com/bionic/current/bionic-server-cloudimg-amd64.img

 - Install the necessary QEMU packages

       sudo apt update && sudo apt install qemu-kvm -y

 - Go to the folder where the.img file was downloaded.
 There is no default password for the virtual machine included with this Ubuntu cloud image.
 So, use these instructions to modify the password and log in to the virtual machine:

     sudo apt-get install cloud-image-utils